apache/drill/_docs/manage-drill/015-how-to-run-drill-in-a-cluster.md

 * Multi-instance
   Tenants use separate drillbits running on different nodes in the cluster.

-This section covers the multitenancy.
-The next section, ["How Multiple Users Share a Drillbit"]({{site.baseurl}}/docs/how-multiple-users-share-a-drillbit), covers multi-instance architecture.

-Drill typically runs along side many application frameworks:
+Drill typically runs along side many application frameworks, including the following:

 * Mapreduce
 * Yarn